IPod Nano: 7th generation

-Apple announced the seventh and final generation iPod Nano on September 12, 2012.
-The (maximum) internal storage capacity was not increased compared with the previous model but a single, 16 GB version of the seventh generation iPod Nano was announced at the product launch.
+Apple announced the seventh and final generation of iPod Nano on September 12, 2012.
+The (maximum) internal storage capacity was not increased compared with the previous model but a single, 16 GB version of the seventh-generation iPod Nano was announced at the product launch.
 Apple described it as their "thinnest iPod ever".
-It is 38% thinner (5.4 mm) than the Nano it replaces (8.78 mm), and adds the ability to use Bluetooth 4.0 wireless headsets, speakers and other devices (such as heart-rate monitors).
+It is 38% thinner (5.4 mm) than the sixth-generation (8.78 mm), and adds the ability to use Bluetooth 4.0 wireless headsets, speakers and other devices (such as heart-rate monitors).
 It retains the Nike+iPod fitness option as well as an FM radio tuner which works when connected to headphones or a stereo jack.
-On 15 July 2015, Apple refreshed the iPod Nano, offering five more subdued colors (gold, silver, blue, pink and space grey) compared to the original seven jewel tones, in addition to the (Product) Red model.
-On July 27, 2017, Apple discontinued the iPod Nano, along with the iPod shuffle, making the iPod touch the last model of the iPod line.
-This was the thinnest device made by Apple until the iPad Pro (7th generation) in 2024.
+On July 15, 2015, Apple refreshed the iPod Nano, offering five more subdued colors (gold, silver, blue, pink and space gray) compared to the original seven jewel tones, in addition to the Product Red model.
+On July 27, 2017, Apple discontinued the iPod Nano, along with the iPod Shuffle, making the iPod Touch the last remaining model of the iPod line.
+This was the thinnest device made by Apple until the iPad Pro (M4) in 2024.

-The 7th generation featured a 2.5 inch, touch-sensitive 432x240 display at 202 PPI, Bluetooth 4.0 (with support for NIKE+ iPod wireless systems), and a Lightning connector to replace the original 30-pin dock connector.
+The seventh generation features a 2.5-inch, touch-sensitive 432 × 240 display at 202 ppi, Bluetooth 4.0 (with support for Nike+iPod wireless systems), and a Lightning connector to replace the original 30-pin dock connector.
 Although its software resembles the iOS user interface, it is not an iOS device.
 The current and final version of the iPod software for this device is 1.0.4 for the initial release model and 1.1.2 for the mid-2015 refresh model.